-The Applied Ocean Physics & Engineering Department is currently searching for an Engineer II/Research Engineer to join their team.
+The Applied Ocean Physics & Engineering Department is currently searching for an Engineer II/Research Engineer to join their Deep Submergence Laboratory team.
 This is a regular, full-time, exempt position, and is eligible for benefits.

 Tired of sitting at your desk and testing your code in simulation?
 Looking for a job where the "field" in field robotics truly deserves to be the first word in the phrase?
-Looking for a place where research and technology directly intersect operations and where you can make a difference in the way we understand the planet we live on while pursing your passion for robotics?
-Want to see the world without having to join the Navy?
+Looking for a place where research and technology directly intersect operations and where you can make a difference in the way we understand the planet we live on while pursuing your passion for robotics?

 Software engineers within the group are expected to routinely deploy with the systems that they work on.
 This entails both testing deployments where new technology is refined and validated, but also operational deployments where the systems developed are utilized in direct support of a science mission.
 These deployments are worldwide, typically offshore and typically range between 7 and 60 days.
 Candidates are expected to be willing to deploy for up to 120 days per year especially early in their tenure at WHOI.
 Candidates must be comfortable balancing multiple projects and priorities with limited supervision.